What is ATEX?

 Constant defines near continuous existence of airborne flammables, with only rare or occasional exceptions.
 Frequent means regular occurrences, such as part of a process, where some event permits its existence for some period of time.
 Rare identifies normal, everyday circumstances, where exceptional circumstances may arise.

 In 1878, it only took a single spark to blow the solid concrete roof off of Washburn Flour Mill, sending remnants hundreds of feet in the air.
 That accident changed milling forever in North America.
 It destroyed the entire building, killed all 14 workers, knocked down two adjacent mills killed more workers there, and blocks of concrete and limestone rained down as far as eight blocks away from the site.
 We learned from these events.

-Our own ATEX Certified Explosion Proof Equipment are good examples of products that come with an ATEX certificate.
+Our own ATEX Camera is a good example of products that come with an ATEX certificate.
 It may therefore be used safely in specified hazardous areas.

 What are the applicable ATEX directives?

 As noted earlier, there were a number of names by which these variations were known, but that has all been consolidated under Directives for Equipment 2014/34/EU (aka ATEX 114) and for Health & Safety under ATEX 153.
 This creates consistency between all products sold (or imported into the E.U.) for use in potentially explosive atmospheres, anywhere in the E.U.